ABC News' Rachel Smith, Sabrina Parise and Lauren Sher:

 "Good Morning America" caught up with the cast while they were reuniting for a photo shoot for Entertainment Weekly magazine's Reunions Issue last month.

-Alicia Silverstone (Cher), Stacey Dash (Dionne), Donald Faison (Dionne’s boyfriend Murray), Breckin Meyer (slacker/skater Travis), Elisa Donovan (friend/foe Amber), Justin Walker (Cher’s love interest/fashion buddy Christian) and Twink Caplan (teacher Miss Geist) reminisced about how the movie changed their careers.
+Alicia Silverstone (Cher), Stacey Dash (Dionne), Donald Faison (Dionne's boyfriend Murray), Breckin Meyer (slacker/skater Travis), Elisa Donovan (friend/foe Amber), Justin Walker (Cher's love interest/fashion buddy Christian), Jeremy Sisto (popular boy Elton), Twink Caplan (teacher Miss Geist) and the rest of the cast reminisced about how the movie changed their careers.

 "It started all of our careers.
 It definitely started, kick started mine.
 I was able to go on to other things because of this movie," said Donald Faison, who starred as Dionne's boyfriend Murray in the flick and went on to appear in hit TV shows including "Scrubs."